leleony/leleony/README.md

 ## Hello!

 As stated in my bio, my interests are mostly for oil and gas industries data processing optimization through artifical intelligence.
 I also have knowledges (though still limited) in front end design and had explored several topics regarding cloud computing (thank you #JuaraGCP challenges).
-Currently working on my final year project with the topic of Capacitance Resistance Model (CRM/CM) for reservoirs with gas content.
+Currently working on my final year project with the topic of Capacitance Resistance Model (CRM/CM) for shut-in wells (see my latest repo).

 ### 🖥️ Languages I'm trying to be good at:
 - Python